 In addition, to undo and redo, the play icon will simulate your game running directly in the editor.
 Generated scenes are ultimately code.
 You can switch back and forth between design and code by switching between 2D and Script.
 Below you can see the code generated by the scene.
 When you select an agc code file the code editor will open automatically.

-The code editor gives you the features you’d expect such as contextual help, breakpoints, syntax highlighting and code completion.
+The code editor gives you the features you’d expect such as contextual help, breakpoints, syntax highlighting, and code completion.

 On the left-hand side of the screen is the Project tab.

-All projects will be shown, and you can freely switch between projects as simply as selecting a file within that project (this will open all active tabs within that project).
+All projects will be shown, and you can freely switch between projects as simple as selecting a file within that project (this will open all active tabs within that project).
 You can also switch between projects using the Current Project tab.